-Heritage contributes to the Iowa Public Employees Retirement System (IPERS), which is a cost-sharing multiple-employer defined benefit pension plan administered by the State of Iowa.
+Heritage contributes to the lowa Public Employees Retirement System (IPERS), which is a cost-sharing multiple-employer defined benefit pension plan administered by the State of Iowa.
 IPERS provides retirement and death benefits to plan members and beneficiaries.
 IPERS benefits are established under Iowa Code Chapter 97B and the administrative rules thereunder.
 Chapter 97B and the administrative rules are the official plan documents.
 IPERS issues a publicly available financial report that includes financial statements and required supplementary information.
 The report may be obtained by writing to IPERS, P.O.
 Box 9117, Des Moines, Iowa 50306-9117 or at www.ipers.org.

-During the years ended June 30, 2023 and 2022, Plan members were required to contribute 6.29% of their annual covered salary.
-During the years ended June 30, 2023 and 2022, Heritage was required to contribute 9.44% of annual covered payroll.
+During the years ended June 30, 2024 and 2023, Plan members were required to contribute 6.29% of their annual covered salary.
+During the years ended June 30, 2024 and 2023, Heritage was required to contribute 9.44% of annual covered payroll.
 Contribution requirements are established by state statute.
-The Organization's contributions to IPERS for the years ended June 30, 2023 and 2022 were \$145,576 and \$115,588, respectively.
+The Organization's contributions to IPERS for the years ended June 30, 2024 and 2023 were \$134,250 and \$145,576, respectively.